THE BEST CHILI RECIPE

 GAME DAY CHILI

-PRO TIP: If you’re planning on serving this Chili up on game day, whether it be for Super Bowl or Hockey Night, set up a “Chili Bar!”
+PRO TIP: If you’re planning on serving this chili up on game day, whether it be for super bowl or hockey night, set up a “chili bar!”
 Lay out a selection of different toppings (i.e. shredded cheese, avocado slices, sliced jalapeño, etc.) in bowls on a table.
-Have everyone come up with their bowl of Chili and top it however they like!
+Have everyone come up with their bowl of chili and top it however they like!

 big bowl of chili topped sour cream, shredded white and oranges cheeses and sliced jalapeno and green onions, garlic bread in the background, jalapeno and lime on the outer edge of the photo